PanDAWMS/panda-docs/docs/source/architecture/server.rst

  * The ``Activator`` module changes job status from `assigned` to `activated` when input data of the job is ready (based on DDM feedback).
  * The ``Adder`` module is the core for `add_main` to post-process jobs' output data, such as data registration, trigger data aggregation and so on.
 Those post-processing procedures are experiment-dependent so that the ``Adder`` also has a plugin structure to load an experiment-specific plugin.
-It registers output file
+It registers the output file.
   * Retrieves XML from pilot
   * Retrieves LFN/GUID in JSON
   * Adds files to destination data block and sub-destination data block